AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 **EchoLink**

-Add `echolink` if you want to accept incoming EchoLink connections from the public Internet.
+Add `echolink` if you plan to use EchoLink.

 ```bash
 sudo firewall-cmd --permanent --zone=44NetConnect --add-service=echolink